Energetic ($<$ 2 MeV) ion fluxes measured by ASPEX-STEPS on board Aditya-L1 during its earth-bound phase: Datasets and cross-validation

 In addition to ASPEX-STEPS data, we use ion-flux data from the Electron Proton and Alpha Monitor (EPAM, \citealp{Gold_et_al_1998}) on board the Advanced Composition Explorer (ACE, \citealp{Stone_et_al_1998}) satellite at the L1 point.
-Ion fluxes (with energies in the range of 0.07--1.89 MeV) from the Low-Energy Magnetic Spectrometer (LEMS120, \citealp{Gold_et_al_1998}), which is one of the two magnetic telescopes of EPAM and oriented at an angle of $120^o$ with the spin axis of ACE, are used.
+Ion fluxes (with energies in the range of 0.07--1.89 MeV) from the Low-Energy Magnetic Spectrometer (LEMS120, \citealp{Gold_et_al_1998}), which is one of the two magnetic telescopes of EPAM and oriented at an angle of $120^o$ with the spin axis (pointing towards the Sun) of ACE, are used.
+Hereafter, we use EPAM-LEMS120 to refer to this instrument.
 In addition, we also use the magnetospheric proton and electron fluxes obtained from the Magnetospheric Particle Sensor – High (MPSH), a subsystem of the Space Environment In-Situ Suite (SEISS, \citealp{Galica_et_al_2016}) on board the Geostationary Operational Environmental Satellite (GOES) – 18.
+Hereafter, SEISS-MPSH refers to this instrument on board GOES-18.
 GOES-18 orbits the Earth at an altitude of around $6.6R_E$.
-Although AL1-ASPEX-STEPS measurements have been compared and validated with respect to ACE-EPAM in our earlier works \citep{Goyal_et_al_2025} and the article of Sebastian et al. (2025) in GSICS Newsletter (Vol. 18, No. 4, 2025, doi: 10.25923/gmzc-9a28), we repeat this exercise (Figures \ref{fig:A1} and \ref{fig:A2} in the Appendix section here for another interval for the sake of completeness.
-Further, electron fluxes measured by MPSH in the energy range 0.07 – 0.45 MeV have also been utilized to check occurrence of substorms.
-It is to be noted that MPSH data are averaged over all of its five telescopes.
-We also compare the proton fluxes from GOES18-SEISS-MPSH with the ion fluxes obtained from AL1-ASPEX-STEPS while it was in the magnetosphere.
-The comparison of temporal variations and cross-correlations are included as Figure \ref{fig:A3} and \ref{fig:A4} respectively in the Appendix section.
+Although ASPEX-STEPS measurements have been compared and validated with respect to EPAM-LEMS120 in our earlier works \citep{Goyal_et_al_2025, Sebastian_et_al_2025} and the article of Sebastian et al. (2025) in GSICS Newsletter (Vol. 18, No. 4, 2025, doi: 10.25923/gmzc-9a28), we repeat this exercise (Figures \ref{fig:A1} and \ref{fig:A2} in the Appendix section here for another interval for the sake of completeness.
+Further, electron fluxes measured by SEISS-MPSH in the energy range 0.07 – 0.45 MeV have also been utilized to check occurrence of substorms.
+It is to be noted that SEISS-MPSH data are averaged over all of its five telescopes.
+We also compare the proton fluxes from SEISS-MPSH with the ion fluxes obtained from ASPEX-STEPS while it was in the magnetosphere.
+The comparison of temporal variations and correlations are included as Figure \ref{fig:A3} and \ref{fig:A4}, respectively, in the Appendix section.